freeCodeCamp/guide/pages/docs/certificates-guide/create-a-bootstrap-button/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Bootstrap Button"
+title: "Create a Bootstrap Button"
+parent: "certificates-guide"
 ---

 Bootstrap has its own styles for button elements, which look much better than the plain HTML ones.